BAK2K3/hard-drivers/README.md

 ### Testing User Stories

-To conceptually test the User Stories, their respective Conditions of Satisfaction were assessed.
+To  test the User Stories, their respective Conditions of Satisfaction were assessed, along with any features relevant to the User Story.

 **As a visitor to the website, I want to know what your company does.**

 1. Conditions of Satisfaction
     * The company ethos and purpose is communicated on the splash page.
     * The branding is clear, consistent across the site, and unambiguous.
+2. Relevant Features
+    * Convey Ethos/Purpose
+    * Instil User Confidence

 **As a potential customer, I want to know what services you provide.**